 For example, if you pay $100 for a room, up to $120 could be held on your account.
 Hotels may place a separate hold for incidentals, so it’s advisable to call the hotel prior to your stay for their specific procedures.

-These holds are released once the transaction is finalized and verified, which can take up to 10 business days.
+These holds are released once the transaction is finalized and verified.

 Using your debit card to pay for a car rental – Call ahead

 You can use your debit card at car rental agencies that accept prepaid cards.
 You can expect a hold of up to 15 percent of the rental car cost.
 We recommend that you call the car rental agency to inquire about the length of a typical authorization hold.